Sore shoulders? Aching back? Reduce pain and increase productivity by consulting with an ergonomic expert.

 - Find the right desk height.
 If you feel pressure on your shoulders, raise or lower your desk until you find the appropriate height.

 - Move your mouse with your forearm, not your wrist.

 - Organize your desk so frequently-used items like your phone, keyboard, mouse and stapler are all within easy reach.

 - Get up and move every 20 to 60 minutes to keep your blood pumping.
 If needed, you can download an app to remind you to move around at certain intervals.

 - Consider a standing desk to allow you to work standing or sitting.
 This alleviates pressure on your back and hips.

-A poor ergonomic position can lead to chronic injury and pain and result in missed work.
-If you are experiencing neck or back pain and numbness and tingling from nerve strain, don’t wait.
-Make an appointment with your physical therapist.
+A poor ergonomic position can lead to chronic injury and pain, and result in missed work.
+If you are experiencing neck or back pain and numbness and tingling related to work, don’t wait.
+Make an appointment with an occupational therapist.